sesam-community/cvpartner-rest/README.md

 "reference_post": Data to send with POST to reference_url "reference_url": Path for GET of references.
-"references_path": Path to references in return object from reference_url "sleep":  Miliseconds to sleep between each rest call.
+"references_path": Path to references in return object from reference_url "sleep_increment": Incremental time (s) the MS sleeps for each 429 response.
+The total sleep time adds up until it reached 'sleep_max'.
+"sleep_max": The maximum number of seconds the MS can sleep "sleep":  Miliseconds to sleep between each rest call.
 "user_url": Path to users in REST-api.
 Supports POST, PUT and GET.
 ```